Huilensolis/library_API_REST/README.md

 1. Database Initialization:
 - I initialized the database and saved the configuration in the "db" folder.
 The data is stored in a "db" file within the same folder, and I chose the SQLite3 dialect.
 2. Model Creation:
 - I created the models for Library, Book, and User, saving them in the "models" folder.
 In these models, I defined the properties and data validations for each entity.
+Also, i encrypt the user password before saving it into the database.
 3. Routes for CRUD Operations:
 - I created and saved the routes in the "routes" folder to handle the CRUD operations for the aforementioned models.